 A shortage of water is poorly tolerated organism and the ability of athletic performance is reduced to the degree of dehydration of the body: a loss of 2% of the volume of TBW (total body water) alters the thermoregulation and adversely affects the efficiency and on the physical capabilities of the subject, while a 5% loss involves the risk of cramps and is able to determine a reduction of 30 % of the sport performance.
 More water losses affect the homeostasis of the organism and are particularly dangerous to become even life-threatening (hyperthermia and heat stroke) .

-athletes need is water, this is as true for professional athletes as for those of lower technical level.
+It is clear, therefore, that the main integration the athletes need is water, this is as true for professional athletes as for those of lower technical level.